-When integrating sources into a paper, remember that it's your ideas you instructors what to read.
-So when using a source, stay focused on you are trying to say, and how that source relates to it.
+When integrating sources into a paper, remember that it's your ideas your instructors want to read.
+So when using a source, stay focused on what you are trying to say, and how that source relates to it.
 And if the information is not your own idea, or is not common knowledge, you need to cite a source.